zshahan/puppet-puma-1/README.md

 For a more comprehensive Rails deployment recipe which makes use of this module, see [`deversus-rails`](https://forge.puppetlabs.com/deversus/rails).

 ## Dependencies
+The following gems should be installed prior to use of the `puma::app` resource:

 * puma
+* bundler

 ## Optional Dependencies